Why Do We Call It Asperger’s?

 I first encountered Carl, my wife’s cousin, in a high school biology class.
 He stood out because of his nearly white hair, eyes that were always staring past you, and a tendency to interrupt the class asking peculiar questions tangentially related to the topic being discussed—”why is a tadpole forced to become a frog?”

 Many years later, long after I had become a psychiatrist, I was asked to diagnose him.
 “Asperger’s” was my answer.
 I had interviewed him and found his talk to be very concrete and unemotional.
 When asked if he missed his dead wife he only said, “she was a nice person.”
-Before her death their severely autistic and retarded son had been taken away by adult protective services at age twenty because he lacked speech, never could be toilet trained, and was maintained on a leach because of his aggressive attempts to wander.
+Before her death their severely autistic and retarded son had been taken away by adult protective services at age twenty because he lacked speech, never could be toilet trained, and was maintained on a leash because of his aggressive attempts to wander.
 Asked about that son, Carl only could reply that the child’s birth may have saved Carl from colon cancer, even though he had colon surgery and was left with a colostomy bag.

 Placed on Social Security Disability at a young age Carl managed to invest tiny scrimped and saved bits of money by scrupulously and tirelessly studying the stock market.
 Eventually he amassed a portfolio worth $500K.